 In light of China’s growing might, Japanese politicians have been debating how much stronger, if at all, the JSDF should be.
-Most, it seem, don’t see a lot of need, tracking with people on the street who’d rather see increased funding of education, health care, and other programs that help citizens live happier lives.
+Most, it seems, don’t see a lot of need, tracking with people on the street who’d rather see increased funding of education, healthcare, and other programs that help citizens live happier lives.

-When it debuted in Japan last summer, the film was met with outrage from critics and politicians alike who were shocked that Miyazaki’s final film was based on the life of a man responsible for building killing machines.
+When it debuted in Japan last summer, the film was met with outrage from critics and politicians shocked that Miyazaki’s final film was based on the life of a man responsible for building killing machines.

 Yet Miyazaki realized that there was more to Jiro than meets the eye, after reading and being inspired by a profound apolitical quote from Jiro himself: “All I wanted to do was make something beautiful.”

 The film begins during Jiro’s adolescence and highlights his love and fascination with airplanes.
-While his nearsightedness prevents Jiro from having the chance to become a pilot, he’s inspired by the spirit of Italy’s renowned aeronautical engineer Giovanni Battista Caproni, in order to “make beautiful airplanes” himself.
+While his nearsightedness prevented Jiro from having the chance to become a pilot, he became inspired by the spirit of Italy’s renowned aeronautical engineer Giovanni Battista Caproni, in order to “make beautiful airplanes” himself.

-Jiro embraces Caproni’s philosophy that airplanes are not meant to be tools of destruction or profit, but rather “beautiful dreams” that should be used to make people happy, and thus makes it his life’s purpose to build the most beautiful airplane possible, even as he endures not only turbulent times in his personal life, but in Japan’s history.
+Jiro embraces Caproni’s philosophy that airplanes are not meant to be tools of destruction or profit, but rather “beautiful dreams” that should be used to make people happy.
+He thus makes it his life’s purpose to build the most beautiful airplane possible, even as he endures not only turbulent times in his personal life but in Japan’s history.

 Jiro’s indomitable will stems from the love and affection he receives from the beautiful Nahoko Satomi, a talented artist who encourages him to press on no matter how hard life gets.
 But his dream threatens to become a nightmare when the Japanese military seeks to weaponize his inventions to wage war in the Pacific.
 His turmoil is further exacerbated upon learning that Nahoko is suffering from tuberculosis.

-In the drafting for the film’s screenplay, Miyazaki said he “wanted to portray [Jiro as] a devoted individual who pursed his dream head on.… Dreams possess an element of madness, and such poison must not be concealed.
+In drafting the film’s screenplay, Miyazaki said he “wanted to portray [Jiro as] a devoted individual who pursued his dream head on.… Dreams possess an element of madness, and such poison must not be concealed.
 Yearning for something too beautiful can ruin you.
 Swaying toward beauty may come at a price.”